MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-artwork-store.md

 ---
-title: Design your app - App artwork for store
+title: Design your app - Microsoft Teams app artwork for store
 description: Learn about guidelines and templates for displaying the app artwork.
 author: heath-hamilton
 ms.localizationpriority: medium